 Departure after breakfast.

-In 2017 the ranch will be running the Mount Prairie Combo, a 9 night ride combining both incredible mountain scenery with galloping over the open prairies.
-The ride will run 9-18 September with the first part (9-15 Sept) running as a standard 7 day packtrip.
+The Mount Prairie Combo is a 9 night ride combining both incredible mountain scenery with galloping over the open prairies.
+The ride will run as a standard 7 day packtrip with an additional 3 days.
 For those who are interested in doing the whole trip it will continue as follows:

 Transfer to Writing-on Stone Provincial Park ( ca 4 hours by car), set up camp and vet check for Competitive Trail Ride, overnight in tents